Employment Contract

 CCMA Unfair Dismissal Awards Due to Missing Contract Terms

 Labour inspectors from the Department of Employment and Labour conduct routine and complaint-driven inspections of South African businesses.
-Failure to provide written particulars of employment under Section 29 of the BCEA, non-compliance with overtime provisions, incorrect leave calculations, or unauthorised deductions from remuneration can result in compliance orders requiring immediate rectification, and fines of up to R300,000 for repeat contraventions.
-Inspectors now have the power to issue on-the-spot fines without prior warning for certain BCEA violations.
+Failure to provide written particulars of employment under Section 29 of the BCEA, non-compliance with overtime provisions, incorrect leave calculations, or unauthorised deductions from remuneration can result in compliance orders under ss 68–73 of the BCEA requiring rectification, which may be made an order of the Labour Court if the employer does not comply.
+Inspectors follow the statutory compliance-order procedure and do not issue on-the-spot fines — the Department has repeatedly warned the public that genuine inspectors do not hand out immediate spot fines, and anyone purporting to do so should be treated with suspicion.
+Separate criminal penalties apply to certain repeat contraventions under the BCEA and related statutes.

 Unenforceable Restraint of Trade Clauses